Baldesk/great-stuff/README.md

 [Andrew Huberman](https://www.youtube.com/@hubermanlab) - Neuroscience and Biology Practical tools <br>

+### Other
+* The process required to build modern microchips (the silicon "brains" of modern technology) requires the most sophisticated machines on the planet (EUV machines from ASML)  -> [watch](https://www.youtube.com/watch?v=f0gMdGrVteI)

 ## Recent Updates
 Things I have recently read/watched/listened to as well as things I am currently exploring
 * [The Last Question](https://users.ece.cmu.edu/~gamvrosi/thelastq.html) By Isaac Asimov